To All the Boys (franchise)

 To All the Boys is a franchise consisting of American teenage romance installments, including three feature films and a spin-off television series, based on the titular trilogy of novels written by Jenny Han.
-Starring Lana Condor and Noah Centineo in the central roles, the plot centers around Lara Jean Song-Covey (Condor), a shy teenager who writes five letters—ones she never planned to send—to boys that she has had crushes on.
+Starring Lana Condor and Noah Centineo in the central roles, the plot centers around Lara Jean Song-Covey (Condor), a shy teenager who writes five letters—the ones she never planned to send—to boys that she has had crushes on.
 The films show her experiences after the letters are received by the young men.

 The series is produced by Netflix and released exclusively through its streaming services.
 The first film, released in 2018 was critically acclaimed, and became one of the company's most-viewed original films.
 Following its success, Netflix quickly began developing the two sequels, released in 2020 and 2021 respectively, both of which received positive reviews from critics.

-The franchise is continuing with a spin-off TV series, centered around Kitty Song-Covey, which was released in 2023.
+The franchise is continuing with a spin-off television series, centered around Kitty Song-Covey, which was released in 2023.